emily-berryman/astro-match-me/README.md

 *"npm run knex migrate:latest
 *"npm run knex seed:run

-ones your database has been populates, you can now use this shortcut:
+### once your database has been populates, you can now use this shortcut:

 *npm run db-reset (this does both run migrations and run seed)

-If you want a fast way to commit use the command
+### If you want a fast way to add, commit and push to your branch use this command (enter your own commit message)

-make commit my branch
+make pushbranch m="initial commit"

-Notes from Dev Academy:
+### Notes from Dev Academy:

 # Fullstack boilerplate